Cooper Jack Beach, Turks and Caicos

 Beach Access

-The Main Access 🡓 to Cooper Jack Bay Beach is found near the end of Seaview Drive, off of Cooper Jack Bay Road.
-A footpath leads for about 100 feet (30 meters) through the vegetation to the top of the small sea cliff with the beach below.
-There are no stairs to the bottom of the cliffs, yet it isn’t very difficult to climb down.
+The Main Access to Cooper Jack Bay Beach is found near the end of Seaview Drive off of Cooper Jack Bay Road.
+A footpath leads about 100 feet (30 m) through the vegetation to the top of the small sea cliff with the beach below.
+There are no stairs to the bottom of the cliffs, but it isn’t very difficult to climb down.